ffbsee/ffbsee-ansible/README.md

 Ansible for Freifunk Bodensee node
 ==================================

-This is the ansible repository for the Freifunk Bodensee node at CCCZH.
+This is the Ansible Repository for the Freifunk Community Freifunk Bodensee.
+Here you can deploy new Freifunk Gateways..

 Usage